netx-ulx/NC/XorCoding/README.md

 P4-XOR Coding Switch
 =====
-This project consists of a butterfly network with switches, controled by ONOS, capable of XOR-ing two packets together and decoding them, a basic coding technique.
+This project consists of a butterfly network with switches, controlled by ONOS, capable of XOR-ing two packets together and decoding them, a basic coding technique.
 This is done through a P4 program which is installed on the switches of this network.

 ## The Butterfly Network
 ![Image](images/network.png "butterfly")